OpenMined/Bootcamps/Beta-Bootcamp/README.md

 *Remember that your peers probably have the same questions that you do.
 So, although you can DM your questions, **we strongly recommend when you post them publicly in the Bootcamp's channel (#edu_beta_bootcamp) instead messaging them to a member of the team**.
 Allow your peers to learn from your questions! 🙂*

-# Meet the Beta Bootcamp Team
+# The Beta Bootcamp Team

 * **Yemissi Kifouly (@Yemi):** Learning Team (LT) Lead.
 * **Helena Barmer (@Helena Barmer):** LT Chief Events Manager.